bkavalar/Get_Clean_Data_Final/Codebook.md

 I used a for loop to process the mean and standard deviation each of the subject numbers during each loop.
 During each loop colMeans was run.
 Since colMeans only works on numberic data I need to remove the columns for subject number and activity type before running the mean.
-However, colMeans created a single column of data and I then needed to transpose this information into 62 columns of data for each subject number run.
+However, colMeans created a single column of data and I then needed to transpose this information into required columns of data for each subject number run.
 Once the data was transposed I recombined into a single data set for each of the six activity types for the given subject number.
 Then I added back in the columns for subject number and activity type.